AdRoll/baker/content/en/docs/How Tos/metrics.md

-Let's say our filter needs to perform HTTP requests in order to decide whether a record should be discarded, we might want to keep track of the requests' durations in a histogram.
+Let's say our filter needs to perform HTTP requests in order to decide whether a record should be discarded, we might want to keep track of the requests' durations in an histogram.
 In this case, we would probably record a slice of `time.Duration` in our filter and call [`AddTimings`](https://pkg.go.dev/github.com/AdRoll/baker#MetricsBag.AddTimings) on the returned `MetricsBag`.